rickb777/period/README.md

 The old version of this was `github.com/rickb777/date/period`, which had very limited number range and used fixed-point arithmetic.

-The new version depends instead on `github.com/govalues/decimal`, which gives a huge (but finite) number range.
-The new version includes a 'weeks' field, whereas the old version did not (it followed `time.Time` API patterns, which don't have weeks).
+The new version, here, depends instead on `github.com/govalues/decimal`, which gives a huge (but finite) number range.
+There is now a 'weeks' field, which the old version did not have (it followed `time.Time` API patterns, which don't have weeks).

 These functions have changed: